phooey/imgrater/README.md

 2. Make sure `ACCEPTANCE_TEST_BASE_URL` is configured correctly in `.env`, see previous section on configuration
 3. Run the following command `yarn test:acceptance`

-To run the acceptance tests and also generate and open an HTML report for the acceptance tests run the following command:
+To run the acceptance tests and also generate a JUnit-compatible XML report and an HTML report that will be opened in the default browser run the following command:
 `yarn test:acceptance:report`

 ## API